Iranian studies: United Kingdom

 A major European scholarly organization devoted to Iranian Studies is the Societas Iranologica Europaea, founded in 1981.
-The Iran Heritage Foundation was founded in 1995 and is based in London, they support Iranian studies at several universities and sponsors a wide range of public cultural events.
+The Iran Heritage Foundation was founded in 1995 and is based in London.
+They support Iranian studies at several universities and sponsors a wide range of public cultural events.

 Other Iran studies programs in the United Kingdom are at the University of Cambridge, the British Institute of Persian Studies (BIPS), Durham University, University of Oxford, University of St Andrews, University of London, and the Library for Iranian Studies.

 Other

-There are Iran studies programs in the Austrian Academy of Sciences, Austria; Jagiellonian University, and Warsaw University in Poland; the University of Salamanca in Spain; and the Scandinavian Society for Iranian Studies (SSIS) at various locations in Scandinavian.
+There are Iran studies programs in the Austrian Academy of Sciences, Austria; Jagiellonian University, and Warsaw University in Poland; the University of Salamanca in Spain; and the Scandinavian Society for Iranian Studies (SSIS) at various locations in Scandinavia.